SpaceX wins approval to add fifth US rocket launch site

+It has two others in Florida and its private Starbase site in south Texas.

-A Monday night Space Force statement said a letter of support for the decision was signed on Friday by Space Launch Delta 30 commander Col. Rob Long.
-The statement did not mention a duration of SpaceX's lease.
+A Monday night Space Force statement said a letter of support for the decision was signed on Friday by Space Launch Delta 30 commander Colonel Rob Long.
+The statement did not mention the duration of SpaceX's lease.

 The new launch site, vacated last year by the Boeing-Lockheed joint venture United Launch Alliance, gives SpaceX more room to handle an increasingly busy launch schedule for commercial, government and internal satellite launches.